nir/jupylet/docs/programmers_reference_guide/rl.rst

 ---------------------

-When I program a new game in Jupylet I enjoy doing it interactively in a Jupyter notebook while it is running.
-This is how all the Jupylet example notebooks were created.
+When I program a new game in Jupylet I enjoy doing it interactively in a Jupyter notebook while the game is running.
+This is how the Jupylet example notebooks were created.
 However, to programmatically control a game in RL we need it in the form of a Python module, and we need to define the ``step()``, ``observe()``, and ``reset()`` functions.